sixtyandme logo

 No one took us seriously.
 We were called ‘cute’ and other similarly demeaning words.
 We tried all sorts of things to try to look older.
 It was our own private struggle.

 But now that we are in our later years, it is certainly a plus.
-I recently turned 80 and many people say that they just don’t believe it.
+Although I turned 80 over two years ago, many people say that they just don’t believe it.

 And nor do I ‘feel’ it.